 With a suspended sentence, the offender is given a prison sentence but does not go directly to prison.
-Instead the offender must not commit a further offence during the suspension period and must comply with any community sentence requirement imposed by the Court.
-See above for the types of requirements available to the Court.
+Instead the offender must not commit a further offence during the suspension period and must comply with any community sentence requirement imposed by the court.

-If the offender breaches a community sentence requirement attached to the suspended sentence, or commits another offence during the suspension period the Court can activate the suspended prison sentence, ie, send the offender to prison for all or part of the original prison term imposed, or alternatively increase the severity of the suspended sentence but allow it to continue.
+If the offender breaches a community sentence requirement attached to the suspended sentence or commits another offence during the suspension period, the court can activate the suspended prison sentence, sending the offender to prison for all or part of the original prison term imposed.
+Alternatively they can increase the term of the suspended sentence but allow it to continue.

 When an offender is given a determinate sentence, half of the sentence is served in custody and half of the sentence in the community.

-Offenders sentenced to less than two years are released on post sentence supervision for a period of 12 months, with regular meetings with a probation officer and specified requirements.
+Offenders sentenced to less than two years are released on post-sentence supervision for a period of 12 months, with regular meetings with a probation officer and specified requirements.
 For example, an offender sentenced to 2 months will serve 1 month in prison, 1 month on licence and 11 months on post sentence supervision.
-If the offender breaches the supervision they can be further punished.
+If the offender breaches the supervision they can be punished further.

 A court can give a sentence setting the minimum time the offender must spend in prison.
 This is called an indeterminate sentence.